LazyHippogriff/Login_REST_API/README.md

 # Login_REST_API
-Implementation of a login REST API in Python3.6
+Implementation of a login REST API in Python3.6 using Flask-RESTful(https://flask-restful.readthedocs.io/en/latest/)

 The api.py code implements 2 REST APIs in Python.
 1. http://13.127.225.85:5010/sendOTP